 A big windfall from an inheritance, legal settlement, business success, or other source could significantly change your financial situation.
 If you’re the beneficiary of a big windfall, it’s probably time for a portfolio makeover.

 The extent of the makeover, of course, depends on the size of the windfall.
 If it’s large enough to meet your retirement objectives, your emphasis might shift from a growth focus to a more conservative wealth preservation focus.
 A modest windfall, on the other hand, should probably have less of an effect on your investment strategy.
 But either way, if you receive a windfall, you should take another look at your portfolio to see if there are any adjustments to your investment strategy or asset allocation that you should consider making.
-(See: Putting Your Windfall to Work for the Long Term)
+(See: Your money: How to navigate a windfull)

 3. Your needs, threshold for risk or view of the world change